An island of spiritual hedonism

 Read more about where to stay near Malibu Beach here.

-You can also search for the best value accommodation near Malibu Beach here (adlink).
+You can also search for the best hotels near Malibu Beach here (adlink).

 Chaloklum Beach